jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-3-planning-plus-black-box-spec-part-a-evaluation.md

 I recognize in this, the errors I have made in the past, years and years ago, when at the whim of the moment I felt something functional was so important, that I started to work it out completely and completely put aside any proper planning and any previous goal.
 That happened now too, inspired by the creative-versus-productive approach.
 The problems in the past always had to do with giving a non-main issue too much priority and letting it take up all of the time.

-One thing does need to be mentioned is that the *Planning* part of the project, in which the whole of *New Computer Language Functional Design* project was replanned, went very well.
+One thing does need to be mentioned is that the *Planning* part of the project, in which the whole of *Encircle Language Spec* project was replanned, went very well.
 But the making the *Black Box* article group spun out of control.

 The current project will be discontinued.
 The remaining work will be turned into a new project.
 Right now it is important to get overview over what to do again and any proper planning to it.
 A new set of work items needs to be made, that are individually well to handle.